my-cumbria-logo, my-cumbria-logo Toggle navigation

 AT Bar

-The ATbar is an Accessibility toolbar which includes a variety of accessibility tools.
-The ATbar is a Cross-browser toolbar to help users customise the way they view and interact with web pages.
-Visit ATbar Accessibility
+The ATbar is an accessibility toolbar which includes a variety of accessibility tools.
+The ATbar is a cross-browser toolbar to help users customise the way they view and interact with web pages.

-The Universal Accessibility Toolkit provides users with a comprehensive selection of tools to fulfil all their accessibility needs in one easy to use the extension.
-Universal Accessibility Toolkit on Google Play
+The Android Accessibility Suite provides users of devices running Android with a comprehensive selection of tools to fulfil all their accessibility needs in one easy to use app.

 How can I change the screen colour and contrast?